 6.10.3 Impacts on services, entities and interfaces

-AIML AF shall be able to provide latency and reliability requirements in BDT negotiation request.
+AIML AF shall be able to provide the list of ADT Desired time windows with the corresponding set of primary and alternative QoS parameters that support the latency and reliability requirements to satisfy the AMMT KPIs as specified in TS 22.261 in ADT negotiation request.

-AIML AF determines and provisions the flock QoS for the federated group i.e. minimum QoS requirement for the group of selected UEs who participate in the given FL operation.
+AIML AF determines and requests external provisioning of the flock QoS for the federated group i.e. minimum QoS requirement for the as part of the ADT Transfer policy.

-NWDAF shall be able to provide Network Performance analytics including additional parameters such as average packet delay, average packet error rate, average packet loss rate, average bitrate during the BDT policy negotiation procedure.
+NWDAF shall be able to provide Network Performance analytics including additional parameters such as average/maximum packet delay, average/maximum packet loss rate, average , minimum and maximum traffic rates for UL and DL during the ADT Transfer policy negotiation procedure.

-PCF shall be able to consider such information from the AIML AF and/or Network Performance analytics from NWDAF for the generation of PCC rules.
-Specifically, the PCF shall be able to map the above information to QoS parameters, which include Packet Delay Budget (PDB) for UL/DL per UE or/and Packet Error Rate (PER) for UL/DL per UE or/and Packet Loss Rate (PLR) for UL/DL per UE or/and Guaranteed Bitrate (GBR) for UL/DL per UE (on top of the original BDT related PCC rules), and store/retrieve them in/from the UDR as part of the BDT transfer policy.
+During the activation of the ADT Transfer Time Windown, PCF shall be able to refer to the the ADT Transfer policy from the AIML AF and possible from the NWDAF for the QoS performance and predictions reports from the Network Performance and/or DN Performance analytics to derive the PCC rules for the target Desired Time Window.
+Specifically, the PCF shall be able derive the set of QoS parameters, which may include the Packet Delay Budget (PDB) for UL/DL per UE per Time Window or/and Maximum Packet Loss Rate (PLR) for UL/DL per UE per Time Window or/and Guaranteed/Maximum bit rate for UL/DL per UE per Time Window (on top of the original ADT related PCC rules), and store/retrieve them in/from the UDR as part of the ADT transfer policy.